This fact sheet is intended to inform new residents, and those

 Phone Number 339-0612

-Township Auditors(Elected) – Glenn Hartzel, Eddie Sharrah, and Bruce Strausbaugh.
+Township Auditors(Elected) – Gregory Osmolenski, Bruce Strausbaugh, and Steve Plank.
 As of January 1998, the only duty of the elected auditors is to set the hourly wage of the Supervisors and set the mileage rate, based on the IRS Mileage rate.
 A CPA firm now does the actual audit of the township financial records.

 Police protection is provided by the Pennsylvania State Police.

 Fire Protection is provided by Cashtown Community Fire Department and Buchanan Valley Fire.
 Department and a small portion by Arendtsville Fire Company.
 All are volunteer fire companies.
-The township pays the insurance for the fire companies’ trucks and also provides workman’s compensation for the fire fighters in addition to cash donations.
+The township pays the workman’s compensation for the fire fighters in addition to cash donations.

 Fire Companies and Ambulance Service – call 911